aglowinthefield/mo2-download-manager/README.md

 functionality.
 It'll just silently move along without it.
 I install the debugger separately to let MO2 recognize it inside the plugin directory.
 Run below to do the same:

-`pip install -r requirements.txt -t libs`
+`pip install -r requirements.txt -t debug`

 As of December 19, 2024 -- if you are using the latest version of PyCharm, you'll also want to follow this